 Everything you learn today is a stepping-stone that leads you to the next phase of your life.
 Likewise, each degree you earn serves as the base for a prosperous career.
 A Master of Science or MS degree is a postgraduate specialization that focuses on a particular area of science.
 On the other hand, an MBA is a postgraduate program through which students can earn a broad multi-disciplinary business degree.
-As a science graduate who is capable of pursuing both, deciding which degree to pursue, an MBA or MS, can be genuine confusion.
-However, it is important to remember that while both MS and MBA have their own merits, you need to choose the side that best suits your expectations and requirements.
+As a science graduate who is capable of pursuing both, deciding which degree to pursue, an MS vs MBA, can be genuine confusion.

+It is important to remember that while both MS and MBA have their own merits, you need to choose the side that best suits your expectations and requirements.

 The following factors cover the differences between MS and MBA degrees.
 They will help you decide: MBA Vs MS, which is better for you?

-The admission criteria is major determining factor.
+The admission criteria is a major determining factor.
 Most universities have specific admission requirements for MS as well as MBA programs.
 Students might have to take additional exams like GMAT and GRE.

 MBA programs require students to have prior working experience in the field they’re applying for.
 The requirement for work experience is usually a minimum of 1.5 – 2 years but it can vary depending on the university you choose.
 MS programs, on the other hand, are less demanding when it comes to working experience.
 However, any research experience or published scientific work you might have will definitely give you an edge over the other applicants.

 MS degrees are exclusively designed to develop expertise in a specific area.
-This type of degree provides you in-depth knowledge that no other degree can supplement.
+This type of degree provides you with in-depth knowledge that no other degree can supplement.
 For engineering students, it’s better to choose a master’s in engineering vs. an MBA.

 On the other hand, an MBA gives a more general business education.
 It can be helpful to students who are seeking a career in management and administration.
-It provides students the skills and the knowledge required to work in different industries.
+It provides students with the skills and the knowledge required to work in different industries.

 Choice of School

 Students should also be careful before making up their mind about studying at a specific school.
 It’s possible that you might not find an MBA or MS program of your choice at your desired school.
-You have to decide which is more important to you; the degree or your choice of school.
+You have to decide which is more important to you – the degree, or a school of your choice.
 If you have luck on your side, you can have it both ways.

 Recent years have seen a drastic increase in specializations in master’s programs offered by business schools as well as the research institutions.
 While some students still prefer to opt for popular programs such as an MS in Computer science or an MBA in Finance, there are others who prefer to pursue more unconventional degrees.
-Specialization degrees such as MS in Finance or MBA in Biotechnology offer students a blend of both science as well as administration.
+Specialization degrees such as MS in Finance or MBA in Biotechnology offer students a blend of both sciences as well as administration.